cycloidio/inframap/README.md

 # InfraMap

-Reads your TF State or HCL to generate a Graph specific for each Provider, only showing the Resources that are most important/relevant to see.
+Read your TF State or HCL to generate a Graph specific for each Provider, only showing the Resources that are most important/relevant to see.

 ## Cloud Providers